TobiasNetzer/kicad-assembly-drawing-generator/README.md

 Configure `Top` and `Bottom` views of your board:
 - Simply select and sort the layers you want shown in your assembly drawing
-- Layer properties can be configured to your liking for each layer separately
+- Adjust the layer properties for each layer to achieve the look you want

 Configure `Output`:
 - Select a scale factor or use the auto scaling option
 - Select board views to export
-- A `Assembly Drawing` folder containing the expported files will be created in the output directory
+- An `Assembly Drawing` folder containing the exported files will be created in the output directory, which by default points to the project folder

 Make sure to save your configuration once you're happy with it!